CtrlK

 Distinctiveness Conflict Risk

 The combination of 'Azure AI Foundry', 'Microsoft Agent Framework', and 'Python SDK' creates a very specific niche that is unlikely to conflict with other skills.
-This is clearly distinguishable from general coding, other cloud platforms, or other agent frameworks.
+This is clearly distinguishable from general coding skills or other cloud platform skills.

 3 / 3